ElectricRCAircraftGuy/eRCaGuy_EventReader/README.md

 ## Readme for ~eRCaGuy_ButtonReader~ eRCaGuyEventReader
 By Gabriel Staples
 Readme Written: 31 May 2014
-Readme Last updated: 13 Dec 2016
+Readme Last updated: 4 June 2017

 # SEE HEADER FILE FOR NEW INFO AND DETAILS.
 This library replaces [eRCaGuy_ButtonReader](https://github.com/ElectricRCAircraftGuy/eRCaGuy_ButtonReader).